 The Ingredients

 This spinach is made oh-so-flavourful with a full-on bouquet of aromatics, starting with onion, ginger, and garlic.
-The dry spices are coriander, cumin, cardamom, cinnamon, and red pepper flakes for a bit of heat.
+The dry spices are coriander, cumin, cardamom, cinnamon, and red pepper flakes for some heat.
 You can leave out the pepper flakes if you like spice but not heat.
-Finally, you need a little bit of neutral oil for frying and your choice of plain yogurt for finishing the dish.
+Finally, you need a little bit of neutral oil for frying and your choice of plain yogurt (dairy or non-dairy) for finishing the dish.

 Variations

-This Indian-Spiced Spinach is super easy to make vegan or vegetarian, or even both.
-If you’re making both versions, the process and ingredients are identical until the very end, where you add the yogurt and heat through.
-You can also simplify the cooking by omitting the yogurt and allowing dinners to add their own.
+This Indian-Spiced Spinach is easy to make vegan or vegetarian, or both.
+If you're making both versions, the process and ingredients are identical until the very end, where you add the yogurt and heat through.
+You could also simplify the cooking by omitting the yogurt and allowing dinners to add their preferred choice of dairy or plant-based yogurt.

-If you are making one of the variations, with paneer or with chicken, you also add those ingredients at the end and just heat through.
+To make one of the variations, with paneer or with chicken, add at the end of cooking and heat through.

 Indian-Spiced Spinach (Saag)